Diploma in Dementia Care (Work-Integrated) (Level 5)

 - Implement dementia care plans using collaborative, evidence-based practices, and leadership approaches to maximise health and wellbeing outcomes.

-- Maintain awareness of socio-cultural, economic and political factors impacting the wider health and wellbeing environment which effect the client, whanau, support worker, dementia care organisations, and dementia care services.
+- Maintain awareness of socio-cultural, economic and political factors impacting the wider health and wellbeing environment which affect the client, whanau, support worker, dementia care organisations, and dementia care services.

 - Lead and collaborate using values-based leadership, relationship development and reflective practices in a dementia care environment.